victorballester7/complete-summaries/README.md

 # Mathematics and Physics summaries

-Summary of each subject in Mathematics and Physics degree at UAB (Universitat Autònoma de Barcelona).
+Summary of each subject in Mathematics and Physics degree at UAB (Universitat Autònoma de Barcelona) at Paris Dauphine - PSL University.

 ### TODO